Before the Dead: Recording

 In the early 1960s, the American folk music revival was in full swing, and the San Francisco Bay Area had its own folk scene.
 In 1961, after getting out of the Army, Jerry Garcia started playing folk music and other old-time songs.
 Garcia would sing and play acoustic guitar as a member of various ensembles and bands.
-Over the next few years, Garcia also become interested in bluegrass music, and learned to play the banjo.
+Over the next few years, Garcia also became interested in bluegrass music, and learned to play the banjo.
 As his music skills evolved, he continued to play in different bands with similarly inclined musicians.
 A number of these performances were captured on reel-to-reel tape.
 In 1965, after a dalliance with jug band music, Garcia co-founded the rock band the Grateful Dead.

 Before the Dead includes performances by several musicians who also collaborated with Garcia in later years.
 Robert Hunter wrote the lyrics for many Grateful Dead songs; David Nelson was a member of the New Riders of the Purple Sage; and Nelson and Sandy Rothman were members of the Jerry Garcia Acoustic Band.